Cite this

 Why are these math skills challenging to incorporate into courses?

 Undergraduate Earth Science students are generally familiar with graphs and answering questions based on graphical data.
 However, when pressed, they often can't explain why the axes of a graph may not use a conventional numbering (linear) sequence, often starting at zero.
 In our experience, simply asking students what a log axis or exponential relationship is generates blank stares or confused responses.
-This presents a challenge because we use semi-log and log-log representations throughout geoscience courses, often assuming students know what they're looking at or that it is self-evident.
+Semi-log and log-log representations are common throughout geoscience courses and students need explicit, contextual instruction before introducing data that relies on these scales.
 Remediating their lack of familiarity takes time.
-But making sure students can read AND create or manipulate linear/semi-log/log-log / exponential graphs is critical to their ability to analyze and synthesize data.
+Stepping back to show how the spacing of values on log plots and how these plots can help visualize datasets over many orders of magnitude are important starting points.
+These steps can help students read and create linear, semi-log, and log-log plots, tasks critical to their ability to analyze and synthesize data.

 The focus of the module is heavily weighted toward reading and interpreting graphs.
 There are additional The Math You Need for Majors modules addressing Exponential relationships, Logarithms, and Orders of Magnitude.
-Our module defers to those, especially Logarithms, which emphasize s log rules and calculations involving log arithmic equations s .
-Both authors are Hydrogeologists by training, so the problems and examples tend to fall within that area, though we have made a concerted effort to include examples from across the Earth Science disciplinary spectrum.
+Our module defers to those, especially Logarithms, which emphasizes log rules and calculations involving log arithmetic equations.
+Both authors are hydrogeologists by training, so the problems and examples tend to fall within that area, though we have made a concerted effort to include examples from across the Earth Science disciplinary spectrum.

 Instructor resources